Retained barium in appendix refers to the presence of barium in appendix beyond 72 hours from the start of procedure.

 Previously used as a sign of appendicitis.

 Retained barium outlining the appendiceal lumen allows evaluation of its width and contour.
-These details can be utilised for follow examinations and can then be correlated with clinical findings.
+These details can be utilized for follow examinations and can then be correlated with clinical findings.

 On follow-up examinations changes that can occur in the appendix in case of inflammation are: